-I haven’t particularly enjoyed my day job for some time.
-I’m grateful that I was able to keep my bills paid, but it was a dead-end for me that I was using as a safety net while I developed other skills that I could apply somewhere else.
+I have had several day jobs that I didn’t enjoy over the years.
+I’m grateful that I was able to keep my bills paid, but they were dead-ends for me that I was using as a safety net while I developed other skills that I could apply somewhere else.

 The real problem happens when people get used to something they hate.
 I was never content with my day job, it was something that I knew was temporary while I was waiting for the right opportunity.
 I kept that in mind every time I clocked in.

-Like a beaten dog or the victim of domestic violence, they think that their horrible circumstances are normal.
+Like a beaten dog or the victim of domestic violence, they think those horrible circumstances are normal.
 But that’s not normal.

 We live in a time and era where it’s possible to do almost anything if you work hard enough or smart enough.
 I don’t care how hard you have it – you can make changes.

 Wouldn’t it be awesome if you could just snap your fingers and be a different person?
 Me, too.
 But it doesn’t work that way.